 Course Delivery Information

-be able to critically approach the New Testament texts through interaction with ancient primary sources;
+- Critically approach the New Testament texts through interaction with ancient primary sources

-be able to interact with and apply the breadth of secondary literature in the discipline of biblical studies;
+- Interact with and apply the breadth of secondary literature in the discipline of biblical studies

 |Graduate Attributes and Skills